Richard Murphey, 11/12/2018

 If you can find a fairness opinion for a relevant biopharma deal, that can be a helpful resource.
 Equity research reports can also be useful as a framework, although you should obviously take a critical look at their models.
 A helpful exercise for learning is looking at a bunch of ER models, seeing where they have divergent assumptions, and then developing your own view on the fundamentals and appropriate valuation methodologies.

 Putting your money where your mouth is can also be a great incentive to learn quickly.
-Only invest as much as you can afford to lose, and expect a wild ride.
+Treat it like bitcoin -- only invest as much as you can afford to lose, and expect a wild ride.
 And beware of shorting – it can work, but many stocks are hard to borrow, and it is not unheard of for companies to get acquired for 300-600%+ premiums, so you may lose more than you bargained for.